anacierdem/N64-UNFLoader/UNFLoader/README.md

 make
 ```

 If you haven't done so previously, it is recommended that you run `installer_linux.sh`.
+You can use `installer_linux.sh -y` to skip the interactive questions and just accept the default values.

 You can optionally install UNFLoader to `/usr/local/bin` (which will let you execute the tool in any folder, just remember to use `sudo`!) by calling:
 ```